Collaboration with Deschutes Brewery

-INTERVIEW JAKE HARPER, HEAD BREWER OF DESCHUTES BREWERY PORTLAND PUBLIC HOUSE
+INTERVIEW WITH JAKE HARPER, HEAD BREWER AT DESCHUTES BREWERY PORTLAND PUBLIC HOUSE

-“It’s tough to break out of the norm in Portland’s craft beer scene”
+“It’s tough to stand out in Portland’s craft beer scene”

-UILTJE: Jake, you’ve been with Deschutes Brewery for 25 years, and the head brewer of this big Public House in Portland for eight.
-How’s that working out for you?
+UILTJE: Jake, you’ve been with Deschutes Brewery for 25 years, and you’ve been the head brewer at this large pub in Portland for eight.
+How’s that going for you?

-JH: Look around, I run my own pub, I would say I’m pretty happy.
+JH: Look around—I run my own pub, so I’d say I’m pretty happy.

 UILTJE: I’m sure you’ve been asked every question under the sun.
 So what’s the one question no one ever asks you?

-JH: Haha, that question right there.
+JH: Haha, that’s the question.
 Most people ask me, “What’s your favorite beer?” or “Which beer have you tweaked the most?”
-But I think what’s overlooked is how much you learn from brewing on different systems.
-Each one teaches you something new, and that knowledge really helps you dial in your process.
+But I think what gets overlooked is how much you learn from brewing on different systems.
+Each one teaches you something new, and that knowledge really helps you fine-tune your process.

-UILTJE: This pub has an incredible set-up.
-What do you got, like 20 taps?
+UILTJE: This pub has an incredible setup.
+What do you have, like 20 taps?

 JH: 24, including a cask handle for an English Bitter.